-Barbara Dobbs Mackenzie is Editor-in-Chief of Répertoire International de Littérature Musicale RILM, a comprehensive, international bibliography of scholarly and other significant writings on music serving the global music research community.
-She is also Director of the Barry S. Brook Center for Music Research and Documentation, a scholarly facility of the Graduate Center of the City University of New York whose objectives are to promote and provide a setting for wide-ranging research and documentation activities in music.
+Barbara Dobbs Mackenzie is Editor-in-Chief of Répertoire International de Littérature Musicale (RILM), which publishes a comprehensive, international bibliography of scholarly and other significant writings on music that serves the global music research community.
+She is also Director of the Barry S. Brook Center for Music Research and Documentation, a scholarly facility of the Graduate Center of the City University of New York that aims to promote and provide a setting for wide-ranging research and documentation activities in music.
 She was elected President of the International Association of Music Libraries, Archives, and Documentation Centres (IAML) for a three-year term beginning August 2013, an organization that encourages and promotes the activities of music libraries, archives and documentation centres to support and facilitate the realization of projects in music bibliography, music documentation and music library and information science at national and international levels.
 A non-teaching faculty member of the Ph.D.
 Program in Music at the CUNY Graduate Center, Mackenzie serves on its Executive Committee.

 As Editor-in-Chief of RILM, Mackenzie has expanded its operations and improved the coverage, currency, and retrospective content of the database.
 She has

-international conferences and organizations on issues of bibliographic dissemination and the evolving role of RILM within the
+given many presentations at international conferences and organizations on issues of bibliographic dissemination and the evolving role of RILM within the

 Mackenzie received her Ph.D. in musicology from the University of Michigan, where she wrote on the dissemination of Italian comic opera in the 1740s.
 She has written and published on the Baglioni family of 18th-century opera singers and on comic opera in Naples and in Rome.
 Before coming to RILM as an editor, Mackenzie taught music history at Western Michigan University and the University of Michigan.
 Mackenzie, who studied voice at the University of Michigan with Martha Sheil and in New York with Stephen Sweetland, has given a number of recitals and appeared in concert singing music ranging from the Renaissance to Lieder, from opera to Cole Porter.